 Just as emotional experiences cannot be conceived of without taking an object relationship into account (Bion, 1962a), the neurobiological dimensions illustrated indicate that ‘linking’ and ‘thinking’ mutually inform one another, and that in effect to attack one implicates attacking the other.
 This has been suggested by Bion in his delineation of the concepts of L, H, and K, affirming that to ‘K’ an other necessarily will imply a linkage and a ‘doing something’ to this other (Bion, 1962a).
 The psychotherapeutic task of bringing the unthinkable into a cognitive realm engages cortical areas which are also involved in fundamentally interpersonal dynamics (e.g., theory of mind, empathic attunement), which harks back to the mother-infant dyad.
 It is through the engagement of the ventral system which allows for a more thorough emotional reappraisal and a lessening of affectively driven conditioned responses, decreasing maladaptive cognitive control mechanisms to cope with stressful situations.
 This speaks to the relational element of therapy, as the presence of someone in the room with the patient, who will not turn away from the emotional chaos which has adaptively been avoided over time, allows for the patient to revisit information and indeed to think about it for the first time.

-Dr. Christopher Miller is an Assistant Professor in the Department of Psychiatry at the University of Maryland School of Medicine.
-He is a graduate psychoanalyst from the Washington Baltimore Center for Psychoanalysis.

 References

 ABBASS, A. A., NOWOWEISKI, S. J., BERNIER, D., TARZWELL, R. & BEUTEL, M. E. 2014.
 Review of psychodynamic psychotherapy neuroimaging studies.
 Psychother Psychosom, 83, 142-7.